 We always make the effort to understand our customers.
 We believe that everyone deserves respect.
 Everyone’s voices should be heard.
 And everyone deserves someone in their corner now and then.
 We believe that by focusing on our three strategic aims, combining a sound business head with a strong social heart, and staying true to our values, we can build strong foundations for even more people.

-Modern slavery and human trafficking is an issue that exists in both developed and developing economies and across business sectors.
-Karbon has a zero tolerance approach to slavery, servitude, forced labour and human trafficking (modern slavery), and is committed to conducting business with honesty, integrity and treating everyone with dignity and respect.
+Modern slavery and human trafficking are an issue that exists in both developed and developing economies and across business sectors.
+Karbon has a zero-tolerance approach to slavery, servitude, forced labour and human trafficking (modern slavery), and is committed to conducting business with honesty, integrity and treating everyone with dignity and respect.
 Our existing policies, processes and contracts show that we embrace the principles and aims of the Modern Slavery Act 2015.

 Policies on modern slavery

 We have a robust governance structure which oversees the development and implementation of policies that discuss our commitment to tackle modern slavery, these include and are not limited to: